torrinworx/metal-deploy/README.md

 # metal-deploy

-A lightweight tool for managing and deploying Git-based applications on bare metal systems.
+A simple system for managing, building, and deploying git repos on bare metal.

 ## Features